-The Murchison Regional Vermin Council (MRVC)wild dog
+The Murchison Regional Vermin Council (MRVC)

 “The Murchison Regional Vermin Council (MRVC)” was established in 1963 for the purpose of rehabilitation and maintenance of the No 1 Vermin Fence completed in 1907.